Kashu Shankhwar

 Chronic feelings of emptiness

-Many adults seek therapy believing something is “wrong” with them, without realizing that unresolved childhood trauma is driving their emotional responses.
+Many adults seek therapy believing something is “wrong” with them, without realising that unresolved childhood trauma is driving their emotional responses.

 Impact on Children